-Philippine president's muscle disorder is 'nothing serious': official
+Duterte's latest ailment puts new spotlight on his health

 There is no cure for myasthenia gravis, which causes muscle weakness, but treatment can help relieve symptoms.

-Dr Jose Paciano Reyes, a fellow at the Philippine Neurological Association, said if a person had ocular myasthenia for more than two years, the chances were that the weakness and fatigue would not spread to the other muscle groups.
+Dr Jose Paciano Reyes, a fellow at the Philippine Neurological Association, said if a person had ocular myasthenia for more than two years, the chances were that weakness and fatigue would not spread to other muscle groups.

 Duterte was the oldest person to be elected president in the Philippines since World War Two.